codeselfstudy/codeselfstudy/README.md

 - Run `cargo install mdbook` to install mdbook.
 - Then run `make docs` to serve the documentation in a browser.

+It's also possible to manually browse the `docs/src` directory without building the HTML output.

 ## Technologies

 See the `docker-compose.yml` file for an overview of the services that are running.